COMING SOON ON

 Director’s Statement

-Approximately 1 in 36 children in the U.S. is diagnosed with Autism Spectrum Disorder (ASD).
+Around 1 in 36 children in the U.S. is diagnosed with Autism Spectrum Disorder (ASD).
 Many individuals on the spectrum face communication challenges, and some – like Paul Avila’s son, Pauly – are nonverbal.
 For autistic individuals, traditional forms of connection can sometimes fall short.